brian-carroll/elm_c_wasm/README.md

 The test application is elm-spa-example, but with API endpoints pointing to local .json files instead of a server.
 This eliminates most of the network variability from the measurements.

+The Wasm version has a lot of JS code from Emscripten

 ## Wasm with -O3

 Identical report for all 4 runs